Dhruvpamnani/osm-farming/README.md

 - Highly Customizable (You can customize literally everyting using the config.)
 - Blips for all Interactable Locations
 - Unique MLO for Bradlock Farm
-- Unique Items for the Script itself.
+- Unique Items for the Script itself with Images.

 ## SETUP
 1. Add these items to your `shared.lua` file.